tomstafford/psy6422/docs/070-rmarkdown.md

 ## And this line is a heading

-Try now creating your own Rmarkdown file by clicking File > New File > Rmarkdown in RStudio.
+Try now creating your own Rmarkdown file. **DO THIS BY CREATING A NEW PROJECT FIRST**.

+Click

+* File > New Project > New Directory [and choose where the project folder will be.
+Remember, you want it to be automatically backed up]
+* Project type is "New project"

+Now

+* File > New File > R Markdown [and choose a meaningful title]
+* You still need to save this file once it has been created

 RMarkdown files have three components.